-- 5. Space science and technology, and their applications are essential in effectively addressing current and future challenges to social and economic development and sustainability, such as natural disasters, food security, climate change and natural resource security.
-The Group notes in this regard that space activities are also crucial to realizing the Sustainable Development Goals, in particular as part of efforts to support sustainable economic growth, improve quality of life and manage the global environment.
-It is therefore important to ensure that the Office is equipped with the necessary resources to assist a greater number of countries in having access to the benefits of space science and technology and its applications in line with the spirit of the Outer Space Treaty. - 6.
-The Group would like to highlight the importance of science and technology dissemination in bridging the space divide.
+6. Space science and technology, and their applications are essential in effectively addressing current and future challenges to social and economic development and sustainability, such as natural disasters, food security, climate change and natural resource security.
+The Group notes in this regard that space activities are also crucial to realizing the Sustainable Development Goals and the "Space2030" Agenda, in particular as part of efforts to support sustainable economic growth, improve quality of life and manage the global environment.
+It is therefore important to ensure that the Office is equipped with the necessary resources, including sufficient funding, to assist a greater number of countries in having access to the benefits of space science and technology and its applications in line with the spirit of the Outer Space Treaty and other applicable UN Treaties on Outer Space, as well as the "Space2030" Agenda.

+7. The Group would like to highlight the importance of science and technology dissemination in bridging the space divide.
 The Group therefore calls upon the Committee and UNOOSA for greater support to the training programs of the regional centers affiliated to the United Nations, and to conduct wider exchange and cooperation among different regional centers, including through alliance of regional centers, with the aim of enhancing North-South and South-South cooperation to empower the development of technology among nations.
-The Group also calls upon UNOOSA and Member States to make available more opportunities for academic networking, long-term fellowships and collaboration with national and regional institutions in the field of outer space especially in developing countries. - 7.
-The Group welcomes the election of Mr. Umamaheswaran from India as the Chairperson of the Working Group on the Long-term Sustainability of Outer Space Activities and looks forward to fruitful deliberations on this timely and pertinent issue.
+The Group also calls upon UNOOSA and Member States to make available more opportunities for academic networking, long-term fellowships and collaboration with national and regional institutions in the field of outer space especially in developing countries.